Cloudzero/cloudzero-agent/helm/docs/deploy-validation.md

 3. It must be able to communicate with the Cloudzero API to send metrics.
 4. It must be configured to collect the correct metrics and labels to the Cloudzero API.

 Based on these 5 requirements, the checks have been designed to help identify problems quickly during a new deployment.
 Using the tool, and log output, it should be possible to confirm this information.

+**When contacting support**, please provide:
+1. The diagnostic JSON file: `cloudzero-diagnostics.json` (created using the command in step 3)
-If all else fails, reach out to support@cloudzero.com and provide the output, along with the output of `kubectl -n <namespace> describe all` for the deployment.
+2. Pod descriptions: `kubectl -n <namespace> describe all`
+3. Any error output from the error checking command

+Contact support@cloudzero.com with this information for assistance.